-James Cowlin exploration of US Route 89 started as a project to create a new portfolio of fine art photographs.
-It grew into a major undertaking and a way of life which soon captivated his wife, Barbara, a painter and printmaker.
-Now they hook up their teardrop trailer, and set out on a regular basis to drive the West’s most Western highway.
+James Cowlin closed his commercial photography business two years ago to follow his passion for landscape and nature photography.
+His exploration of US Route 89 started as a project to create a new portfolio of fine art prints.
+It grew into a major undertaking and a way of life which soon captivated his wife, Barbara, a painter and print maker.
+Now they hook up the “Pod”, their unique teardrop trailer, and set out on a regular basis to drive the west’s most western highway.

 The Cowlin’s hope to convey the mystique of a driving vacation on America’s slow roads in general and US Route 89 in particular.
 As Barbara says.
 “Just because a small town is bypassed by the Interstate highway that doesn’t mean it isn’t worth visiting.”
-They are working to change our thinking about vacations from destination-oriented travel to appreciating the journey as an end in itself.
+They are working to change our current destination-oriented travel to appreciating the journey as an end in itself.
 By doing so, they also hope to contribute to the revitalization of communities along the way.